greggelong/firefly/README.md

 This has an conforming synchronizing effect, as if  an idea has taken hold of the group.

 If you press a key their charge times , flash dispositions and flash lengths are randomly reset.

+ [] change this so that they only exchange if the firefly is fully changed and neighbor is flashing

 [] put in references to other models and journal articles

+## lightningbug3conform

+they have differnt flach colors as a trait and exchange them